wiauxb/WAF-GUARD/README.md

 .
-├── docker/                 # Docker configuration files and persistent data ├── src/                    # Source code for the project │   ├── parser/             # Parser ressponsible for the analysis of the dumps │   │                               and populating the DBs.
+├── docker/                 # Docker configuration files and persistent data ├── src/                    # Source code for the project │   ├── analyzer/           # Analyzer responsible for the analysis of the dumps │   │                               and populating the DBs.
 │   ├── waf_rest_api/       # WAF implementation (apache + modsecurity) + REST API endpoint
 │   │                               responsible of dumping the configs